 High-tide flooding, often referred to as "nuisance" or “sunny day” flooding, is increasingly common due to years of relative sea level increases.
 It occurs when tides reach anywhere from 1.75 to 2 feet above the daily average high tide and start spilling onto streets or bubbling up from storm drains.
 As sea level rise continues, damaging floods that decades ago happened only during a storm now happen more regularly, such as during a full-moon tide or with a change in prevailing winds or currents.

-Coastal communities across the U.S. continued to see record-setting high-tide flooding in 2019, forcing their residents and visitors to deal with flooded shorelines, streets and basements — a trend that is expected to continue into 2021.
+Coastal communities across the U.S. continued to see record-setting high-tide flooding in 2020, forcing their residents and visitors to deal with flooded shorelines, streets and basements — a trend that is expected to continue into 2022.

 - By 2030, high tide flooding is likely to be in the range of 7 - 15 days and by 2050, between 25 - 75 days.
 These long term outlooks are based on the range of relative sea level rise ‘more likely’ to occur by 2030 and 2050 using projections of the Fourth National Climate Assessment.Coastal flood warnings for significant risks to life and property, will become much more commonplace as we approach mid-century.

 See below for the high tide flooding trends and outlooks for each tide station monitored by NOAA.